Kansas volunteer returns home after helping with Hurricane Dorian relief efforts

 NEWTON, Kan.
 (KSNW) – Jerry Conyers from Newton rode out Hurricane Dorian inside a shelter in Wilmington, North Carolina.
 It became his home for a week.

-“‘It sounded like there was a freight train going through our shelter,”said Jerry Conyers an American Red Cross volunteer.
+“It sounded like there was a freight train going through our shelter,” said Conyers, an American Red Cross volunteer.

 About 1,000 people stayed in the 20 shelters in the days leading up to the hurricane’s arrival.